 You wanted to leave.

-Which is understandable considering you just announced you’d rather work for someone else.
-And you’re effectively staying for the money.
+This is understandable considering you just announced you’d rather work for someone else.
+And you’re effectively-staying for the money.

 That hardly screams commitment.

 The same research also states that 39% of employers only counter because they want to avoid losing the skill set.
 Which does nothing to make you feel valued either.

 There’s also no escaping the fact that the only way you got the pay rise, or the promotion was to threaten to leave.